wp-plugins/zedity/readme.txt

 * **Saves Your Time & Money**: You can finally create your content very quickly, completely hassle-free even by yourself without hiring developers and, so, saving money too!

->Introducing Multiple Layout Responsive Design ([MLRD](http://zedity.com/plugin/wpfeatures)), an advanced and powerful approach to take control directly on how your responsive content looks on different devices!
+>Multiple Layout Responsive Design ([MLRD](http://zedity.com/plugin/wpfeatures)): an advanced and powerful Premium feature to take control directly on how your responsive content looks on different devices!

 **Here is an example of Zedity (1.0 free version) in action:**
 [youtube https://www.youtube.com/watch?v=7FyhGvPwMvg&rel=0]